AmooAti/Djago-Learning/ORM.md

 <QuerySet [...]>
 ```

-We can use F and arithmatic expressions together
+We can use F and arithmetic expressions together

 ### Q
-we can use this for logical operations like NOT, And, Or
+We can use this for logical operations like NOT, And, Or
 ```python
 >>> conditions = Q(math_score__gte=10) | Q(physics_score__gte=10)
 >>> Student.objects.filter(conditions)